Best Premium Smartphones Under $600 to Buy in 2023

 Read the full Google Pixel 7

 The Google Pixel family is well-known for its camera performance, and the Pixel 7 is no exception.
-The Android flagbearer is usually on top of camera comparisons and offers excellent results from both its main 50 MP camera and the 12-megapixels ultra-wide lens.
+The Android flagbearer is usually on top of camera comparisons and offers excellent results from both its main 50 MP camera and the 12-megapixel ultra-wide lens.

 Being the Google reference phone, the Pixel 7 gets monthly security fixes and is first in line to receive new Android versions.
 Performance is top-notch, with the same processor used in the flagship Pixel 7 Pro.
 And all that with excellent battery life, without software bloat and exclusive software features thanks to the Pixel feature drops.